OpenDroneMap/RSCalibration/README.md

 ## Contribute to ODM

-You can use the form at https://opendronemap.github.io/RSCalibration/ to contribute to [ODM's database of rolling shutter cameras](https://github.com/OpenDroneMap/ODM/blob/master/opendm/rollingshutter.py).
+You can use the form at https://opendronemap.github.io/RSCalibration/ to contribute to [ODM's database of rolling shutter readout times](https://github.com/OpenDroneMap/ODM/blob/master/opendm/rollingshutter.py).